An ALMA survey of the SCUBA-2 CLS UDS field: Physical properties of 707 Sub-millimetre Galaxies: Conclusions

+$\bullet$~~ The average mass produced since the start of the SMG-phase (the last $\sim$\,150\,Myr) assuming a constant star-formation rate compared to the total stellar mass has a median of $M_{150\rm Myr}/M_\ast\,\sim$\,0.3.
+Therefore, for an average SMG, $\sim$\,30 per cent of the current stellar mass was formed in the last 150\,Myr, and by the end of the SMG-phase these systems are likely to roughly double their pre-existing stellar masses.

-$\bullet$~~ For SMGs with well-constrained far-infrared SEDs, we show that the median characteristic dust temperature for our sample is $T^{\rm MBB}_{\rm d}$\,$=$\,30.4\,$\pm$\,0.3\,K with a 68th percentile range of $T^{\rm MBB}_{\rm d}$\,$=$\,25.7--37.3\,K, with a trend of increasing temperature with luminosity.
+$\bullet$~~ For SMGs with well-constrained far-infrared SEDs, we show that the median characteristic dust temperature for our sample is $T^{\rm MBB}_{\rm d}$\,$=$\,30.4\,$\pm$\,0.3\,K with a 68$^{\rm th}$ percentile range of $T^{\rm MBB}_{\rm d}$\,$=$\,25.7--37.3\,K, with a trend of increasing temperature with luminosity.
 With a $L_{\rm IR}$-complete sample across $z$\,$=$\,1.5--4 we are able to exclude the covariance with redshift.
-We see no evidence for a variation of dust temperature with redshift at fixed luminosity in this sample, suggesting that previous claims of such behaviour are a result of luminosity evolution in the samples employed.
-However, we note that there is an apparent offset in dust temperature between our high-redshift sample and ULIRGs at $z<$\,1, with the high-redshift SMGs being $\sim$\,4--7\,K cooler at fixed $L_{\rm IR}$, but this comparison is complicated by the selection function of the local samples.
+We see no evidence for a variation of dust temperature with redshift at fixed luminosity in this sub-sample, suggesting that previous claims of such behaviour are a result of luminosity evolution in the samples employed.
+However, we note that there is an apparent offset in dust temperature between our high-redshift sample and ULIRGs at $z<$\,1, with the high-redshift SMGs being 3\,$\pm$\,1,K cooler at fixed $L_{\rm IR}$, but this comparison is complicated by the selection function of the local samples.
 We suggest the origin of this offset, if real, is likely to be due to the more compact dust distributions in the ULIRG population at $z<$\,1.

-$\bullet$~~ Gas mass fractions of the SMGs evolve weakly from $\sim$\,30 per cent at $z\sim$\,1.5 to $\sim$\,55 per cent at $z\sim$\,5.
+$\bullet$~~ We find that gas mass fraction of the SMGs evolves weakly from $\sim$\,30 per cent at $z\sim$\,1.5 to $\sim$\,55 per cent at $z\sim$\,5.
 These gas fractions are similar to those suggested for other high-redshift star-forming populations from mass and gas-selected samples.
 We note that the gas mass fraction of SMGs is similar to that estimated in an identical manner for {\it Herschel}-detected ULIRGs with comparable star-formation rate at $z<$\,1 from the GAMA survey: $\sim$\,35 per cent.
 Thus the primary differences we infer for ULIRGs at $z<$\,1 is a much lower space density and more compact ISM distribution than those at $z\gg$\,1.